sham-h93/persian-dtpicker/README.md

 |||
 | `fun SimpleDate.toCalendar(): Calendar` | Converts a Gregorian `SimpleDate` to a Calendar object. |
 |`fun SimpleDate.totGregorianDate(): SimpleDate`|Converts a Jalali `SimpleDate` to a Gregorian `SimpleDate`.|

+## 👥 Contributing
+I sincerely welcome your contributions to the Persian Date Picker project!
+I would love to have your help in making *PersianDatePicker* better.